-We will once again co-sponsor and co-chair the International Digital Curation Conference; IDCC 11 will take place in Amsterdam, Netherlands on February 22-25, 2016.
+We will once again collaborate with the DCC on the International Digital Curation Conference; IDCC 12 will take place in Edinburgh, Scotland on February 20-23, 2017.

 The wide-scale adoption of networked information services and the shift to digital content raises a set of new questions about risk management and business continuity planning for libraries and higher education institutions.
 CNI continues to track these risk management issues, exploring developments and experiences with so-called "cloud" storage systems and their implications for robust storage and digital preservation, as well as some of the thinking emerging from the exascale computing and massive storage communities on the development of resilient systems, and the ways in which these ideas can be applied to very large scale digital preservation.